rv3392/spotify-to-pocketcasts/README.md

 # spotify-to-pocketcasts

-This is a script to transfer Spotify podcast subscriptions and listening history to Pocketcasts.
+This is a script to transfer Spotify podcast subscriptions and listening history to Pocket Casts.

-It uses the openly available third-party Spotify API through the spotipy module as well as a reverse-engineered Pocketcasts API.
+It uses the openly available Spotify API through the spotipy module as well as a reverse-engineered Pocket Casts API.
 So far, I've only tested it for my own switch from Spotify to Pocketcasts for which it worked fairly well.

+## Features
+- Transfer subscriptions
+- Transfer listening history (including marking as played on Pocket Casts)
+- Optional script to delete subscriptions from Spotify

 ## Drawbacks